YeongHyeon/Preprocessing-Method-for-STEMI-Detection/README.md

 =====

 ## STEMI: ST-elevation myocardial infarction
-The complete occlusion of the coronary artery is called STEMI and it is characterized by a sudden shut-down of blood flow caused by thrombus or embolism
+The complete occlusion of the coronary artery is called STEMI and it is characterized by a sudden shut-down of blood flow caused by thrombus or embolism.
+In the ECG of STEMI, the ST-segment is more elevated than the normal.

 <div align="center">
   <img src="./figures/normal.png" width="500">